 This newest book in Sidran Institute’s Risking Connection® training curriculum series focuses on the healing role that clergy of all denominations can play in the lives of trauma survivors in their congregations.
 As many as one in four of the people you encounter may have been deeply wounded by life experiences.
-20% discount on web orders only for this title!

 by Jackson Day, M.Div., M.P.H.